Archeological Update- Mt. Eibal Inscription & The Aaronic Blessing

 In the summer of 2022, Dr. Scott Stripling presented what is believed to be the most ancient Israelite inscription ever found in the land of Israel.
 It was the discovery of a lead tablet excavated at the site of Joshua's Altar on the slopes of Mt.
 Eibal in Samaria; a tablet that is presently undergoing peer review before its formal scientific publication.

-The implications of this discovery to our understanding of the biblical Israelite culture and religion at the time of Moses & Joshua could be earthshaking as it confirms the biblical narrative of Israel’s entrance into the Land of Canaan and the great Blessing & Cursing national ceremony that took place in that very mountainous region as described in the book of Joshua chapter 8.
+It also confirms the great Blessing and Cursing ceremony described in Joshua chapter 8, which took place in that mountainous region.
 And, as some notable experts have suggested, this new archeological discovery might shed light on an ancient synagogue practice that is found in every Jewish community around the world.

 As you might know, part of the daily morning prayer in every Jewish synagogue is the Aaronic Blessing.
 During this part of the service, the "descendants of Aaron" stand at the front of the congregation and declare the famous blessing, saying: